 Music Director Brian Seemann of Washington, D.C., has extensive musical expertise, with special focus on handbells.
 He began ringing in grade school with the youth handbell choir at Whitehouse United Methodist Church in Readington, New Jersey.
 He moved to Boston to study composition at The Boston Conservatory before returning to Philadelphia and majoring in urban planning at Temple University.
-He currently lives in Washington, D.C., where he is the Handbell Director at Our Saviors Way Lutheran Church in Ashburn, VA, and an assistant handbell instructor at The Potomac School, MacLean, VA.
+Currently Brian is also the Handbell Director at Our Saviors Way Lutheran Church in Ashbury, VA, and an assistant handbell instructor at The Potomac School, McLean, VA.
 He is the Music Director for Virginia Bronze and the New England Ringers, and from 2013 to 2017 was the Artistic Director and Conductor of the Philadelphia Handbell Ensemble.
 In his time away from handbells, Brian is heavily involved in other aspects of performing arts.
-He spent four summers marching with the Jersey Surf and Boston Crusaders Drum and Bugle Corps, and is currently on staff for the McLean High School Marching Band, VA.
+He spent four summers marching with the Jersey Surf and Boston Crusaders Drum and Bugle Corps, and is currently on the staff for the McLean High School Marching Band, VA.

 Liz Fafard Almstrom of Oxford, MA has been ringing at her church, First Congregational Church of Oxford, for over six years.
 Liz has been involved with music for most of her life having played the clarinet for fifteen years.
 Currently a Virtual Assistant working with entrepreneurs and small businesses, she also volunteers her time and her home fostering homeless dogs with a local rescue.
 Liz is currently serving as NER President.